 The mechanical royalty rate is a statutory rate set by the Copyright Royalty Board.

 - For physical product and permanent digital downloads, it is currently set at $0.091 (9.1 cents) per song, per unit for songs 5 minutes of lesswith an additional 0.0175 cents for each additional minute.

 - For interactive streaming the rate varies.

 This formula for payment is based on a percentage of the digital services revenue less the performance royalty, (which is paid via a songwriters performance rights organization).
-In the US the main mechanical collection society is the Harry Fox Agency (HFA).
-Individual writers are unable to join HFA direct and need to work with a publishing administrator to register those songs with HFA in order to collect their mechanical revenue.

 - Interactive streaming (when someone chooses to listen to your song e.g. Spotify, Apple Music, YouTube, Tidal, Deezer etc.)

 - Physical product such as vinyl, CD’s and cassettes